 Cardiac experts believe a virus attacked Lee’s heart a few months’ earlier leading to the life-threatening condition.

 Lee explained: “I was really short of breath all the time.
 I thought I was just unfit and needed to exercise more, but a shortness of breath meant I didn’t have the stamina to do physical activity with my young family.
 Finding out I had something so serious was a big shock for the entire family.
+Seven-year-old Eva pulls cant open the door to Asian dating world.
 At the time my daughter was 3 years old and my son just 18 months old so it was a very scary time for us all.
 Today, I am fit and well.
 I have to eat an ultra-healthy diet and exercise as much as I can. so I cycle, run, swim and walk as much as possible.”